Ángel Mena: International career

 In April 2014, being in Emelec, Mena was first called up to the Ecuador national football team, led by coach Reinaldo Rueda, for a microcycle.
 Mena was called for Ecuador's provisional 30-man squad for World Cup 2014 in Brazil.

 Later in 2014, the interim coach of the Ecuador national team, Sixto Vizuete called up Mena to play friendly matches against Bolivia and Brazil.
 However, Mena suffered an injury that prevented him playing with the national team.

 Mena made his debut on 28 March 2015 in a match against Mexico, coming in as a sub for Jefferson Montero.

+Mena was selected in the 23 player Ecuador squad for the Copa América Centenario.

+Mena was selected in the 23-man Ecuador squad for the 2019 Copa América.

+Mena was selected in the 28 player Ecuador squad for the 2021 Copa América.

+Mena was named in the Ecuadorian squad for the 2022 FIFA World Cup.

+Mena was called up to the final 26-man Ecuador squad for the 2024 Copa América.
+He retired from the national team on 17 November 2024.